Atkelar/FiboBanking2/README.md

 ## solving

+### Let's call it a "Parker Solution"...
+...the numbers here have an error, due to a wrong formula...
+I knew I should refrain from swapping things in my head without proper notes.

 Since this is a formula with one solution but two unknowns, a simple direct computation seems impossible.

 Thus, after writing a program to find fibonacci pairs until the upper limit and then trying out different integer values for a and b in reverse order, reveals that the highest f1/f2 combination that produces exactly 1000000 as a result is 610 and 987, with a and b as 442 and 740.